-Located next to the Mokumokutei Yakiniku tabehodai (all you can eat Japanese BBQ, delicious!) this onsen boasts indoor and outdoor baths with chairs for the kiddies and oldies.
+Located next to the Mokumokutei Yakiniku tabehodai (all you can eat Japanese BBQ, delicious!), Iroha onsen boasts indoor and outdoor baths with chairs for the kiddies and oldies.
 The name of the outdoor bath, ‘bihada no yu’ translates to ‘beautiful skin bath’, and with silicic acid, sodium & hydrogen carbonate as the main elements will leave your skin feeling soft and supple.
 For those wanting to really sweat it out, there is a sauna too.

 This onsen is the complete package.
 Super big natural outdoor pool completely surrounded by snow, delicious home-style Japanese lunch set menu (a must have after soaking in this beautiful onsen), and to round it off 3 free massage chairs in the ‘relaxing room’.
 A true Club team favourite.
 You can also buy a selection of local sweets, snacks and dairy products.

 Located in a large Japanese style hotel near Hanazono, this onsen boasts a large indoor bathing area, as well as a smaller outdoor bath with a view of the snowy hillside, and on a clear day, Mt Youtei.
 Tucked away, this onsen is rarely crowded, meaning you can go into 100% relax mode.
 The spring contains sodium, magnesium, bicarbonate, chloride, and sulfate, helping to soothe those muscles after a day of enjoying the Niseko outdoors.